Frequently Asked Questions

 Is there only one winner per instrument category?

 Not necessarily.
-Our panel of judges reviews the CDs and is asked to choose the most promising of players.
+Our panel of judges reviews the applications, and is asked to choose the most promising of players.
 On any given year, they may decide that no one is quite at the level that they expect of a YYPA Winner for a particular instrument.
 This competition does not just pick the best of those who audition, it also requires that the winners be above a certain level of musicianship.

 What if I turn 18 the year of the competition, but it is after the time of Application entry?